 Zombie Survival?
-‘The Walking Dead’ Norman Reedus & ‘Z Nation’ Kieth Allan [Opinion]
+‘The Walking Dead’ Norman Reedus & ‘Z Nation’ Keith Allan [Opinion]

-While The Walking Dead’s Norman Reedus as Daryl Dixon is a zombie killing machine with tremendous hunting skills and a powerful outdoor skill set, Kieth Allan of Z Nation has more of a ‘zombies are not so bad’ approach to survival.
-Of course, it helps that Kieth’s character Murphy is immune and in some ways part zombie.
+While The Walking Dead‘s Norman Reedus as Daryl Dixon is a zombie-killing machine with tremendous hunting skills and a powerful outdoor skill set, Keith Allan of Z Nation has more of a “zombies are not so bad” approach to survival.
+Of course, it helps that Keith’s character Murphy is immune and in some ways part zombie.

-Norman Reedus and Kieth Allan aren’t the only ones thinking about zombie apocalypse survival these days.
+Norman Reedus and Keith Allan aren’t the only ones thinking about zombie apocalypse survival these days.
 For most of this century, zombie survival has gained a lot of real estate in the minds of, oddly enough, most people.

 The Walking Dead and Z Nation would not have seemed at all plausible to those of a past generation, who perhaps farmed 40 acres with a mule, or traveled in a horse and carriage.
 Norman Reedus as Daryl Dixon, though, would have fit right into their daily lives.
-Adversity was common in those days, and they were prepared for whatever dangers they faced, perhaps better than modern day survivalists.
+Adversity was common in those days, and they were prepared for whatever dangers they faced, perhaps better than modern-day survivalists.

 Still, zombies somehow make sense in this century, in light of all that is happening.
 As journalist Robert Brockway revealed in this Cracked article, all his friends have a plan for zombie apocalypse survival.